gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows.md

 Honestly that was easier than I thought it would be.
-I'm really happy that I didn't need to manually install libao and that Msys2/Opam could take care of installing it and all the other system dependencies needed to build the synth library and to access the soundcard.
+I'm really happy that I didn't need to manually install libao and that Msys2/Opam could take care of installing it and all the other system dependencies needed to build the synth library and to access the sound card.

 Most of what went wrong during this process could conceivably be called "user error" though the fact that I have 5 years of OCaml programming behind me